 Once lesions have healed, prevention of further outbreaks is key.
 The infected cow is the main reservoir of the treponema bacteria and presents the largest risk to uninfected cows through slurry transmission.
 The bacteria can survive for roughly 24 hours in liquid slurry, creating a short term reservoir.
 Key aspects of prevention centre on slurry control and foot hygiene.

-- Biosecurity: Between herds, buying in cows and also within farm between groups
+- Biosecurity: Between herds, buying in cows and also within farm between groups and when trimming (between cows)

 - Hygiene: Autoscrapers, crossovers and avoid pooling of slurry.